K2-Groups/k2-groups.github.io/docs/k2-handbook/company/subsidiaries/k2-crypto/k2-crypto.md

 ---
 layout: default
-title: K2 Cripto
+title: K2 Crypto
 parent: Subsidiaries
-permalink: /handbook/company/subsidiaries/k2-cripto
+permalink: /handbook/company/subsidiaries/k2-crypto
 ---

-# K2-Cripto
+# K2-Crypto

-K2-Cripto focuses on algorithmic trading within the cryptocurrency market.
+K2-Crypto focuses on algorithmic trading within the cryptocurrency market.
 It was established to support K2's vision by providing strategic tools and automated solutions that enhance trading efficiency, accuracy, and scalability.

 ## What We Do (Goes)